 As soon as a student lands on a website, they are greeted by a live person through a chat window.
 You can use this chat feature to answer general inquiries and whatnot.
 The best use of the online chat feature is to collect leads.
 Ask students to submit their questions to you and leave their contact details for you to contact them.

-Students are mostly comfortable giving their contact details on chat because they know someone is willing to help them.
-Here’s an example of having chatting feature on your website.
-You can see the live chat option on the top right hand side of the website.
+Students are most comfortable giving their contact details on chat because they know someone is willing to help them.
+Here’s an example of having a chatting feature on your website.
+You can see the live chat option on the top right-hand side of the website.

 Build a Detailed FAQs Page

 FAQs page is a great addition to any university or educational institute’s website.
-Your website, live chat and emails will help you identify the most common questions that your students usually have.
-Once you know most of those questions, you can compile answers and put them on your website on a separate page called the FAQs (frequently asked question).
-Keep in mind your FAQs section will have to be very detailed and big being an educational website.
+Your website, live chat, and emails will help you identify the most common questions that your students usually have.
+Once you know most of those questions, you can compile answers and put them on your website on a separate page called the FAQs (frequently asked questions).
+Keep in mind your FAQ section will have to be very detailed and big being an educational website.